Kiera Fong

 SROP Coordinator

-I am a junior at Newport High School who is passionate about aerospace and mechanical engineering.
+I am a senior at Newport High School who is passionate about aerospace and mechanical engineering.
 After participating in the Fall SROP program, I gained hands-on research experience through my capstone project, which focused on optimizing rocket fins using 3D design and simulations.
 Working with university mentors was a unique and transformative experience.
 I am excited to join the leadership team to help other students gain the same opportunities and explore their passions in STEM.

 Om Shah